Phonon-induced rotation of the electronic nematic director in superconducting Bi$_{2}$Se$_{3}$: Introduction

 which breaks the $C_{3z}$ symmetry of the lattice and is non-zero inside the nematic ground state.
+Here, the nematic director $\alpha$ is related to $\gamma$ above via $\gamma=-\alpha/2$.
 Interestingly, fluctuations can cause this bilinear to undergo its own phase transition before the onset of superconductivity \citep{Fernandes_review}, resulting in a narrow sliver of vestigial nematicity above $T_{c}$, as observed experimentally in $A_{x}\mathrm{Bi_{2}Se_{3}}$ \citep{Hecker2018,Cho2019,Sun2019}.

 The bilinear $\boldsymbol{\Phi}^{E_{g}}$ is thus identified as a nematic order parameter, whose ``orientation''\textemdash encoded in the nematic director $\alpha\in[0,2\pi)$\textemdash is directly manifested in properties such as the anisotropy of the in-plane $H_{c2}$ or the direction of elongation (or contraction) of the crystallographic unit cell inside the monoclinic phase.
 Importantly, the symmetries of the lattice render $\boldsymbol{\Phi}^{E_{g}}$ a $Z_{3}$ (i.e. $3$-state) Potts variable \citep{Hecker2018,Xu2020,Fernandes2020,Jin2021}.
 Consequently, in three dimensions, it is expected to undergo a first-order transition into a threefold degenerate ground state where the director $\alpha=\alpha_{s}$ is aligned with one of the high-symmetry directions of the lattice, $\alpha_{s}\in\{0,2,4\}\frac{\pi}{3}$ or $\alpha_{s}\in\{1,3,5\}\frac{\pi}{3}$, as illustrated in Fig. \ref{fig:rot_nem_axis} (left panel).
 However, experiments have observed an apparent discrepancy between $\alpha$ and $\alpha_{s}$ \citep{Du2016,Kuntsevich2018,Tao2018}.